It’s June 19 where I am, so I wanted to take the opportunity to talk about the holiday known as Juneteenth in the United States.

 The freedmen are advised to remain quietly at their present homes, and work for wages.
 They are informed that they will not be allowed to collect at military posts, and that they will not be supported in idleness either there or elsewhere.

-The announcement came nearly two and a half years after President Abraham Lincoln’s Emancipation Proclamation, which had become official on January 1, 1863.
-And the Emancipation Proclamation was announced on September 22, 1862.
+The announcement came over two and a half years after President Abraham Lincoln’s Emancipation Proclamation, which had become official on January 1, 1863.
+(The Emancipation Proclamation was announced on September 22, 1862.)

 Although Maj.
 Gen. Gordan Granger gave an official announcement to Texas pertaining to the end of slavery, blacks in Texas had to wait years before they were finally free.